Learning Decision-Focused Uncertainty Sets in Robust Optimization: Introduction

 \subsection{Layout of the paper}

-In Section~\ref{sec:intro}, we introduce the notion of the reshaping parameters with a motivating example.
-In Section~\ref{sec:learn}, we describe the data-driven problem and the algorithm for learning reshaping parameters, and prove its convergence.
-In Section~\ref{sec:guarantees}, we discuss the probabilistic guarantees implied by the aforementioned formulations.
-In Section~\ref{sec:examples}, we present various numerical examples problems.
-For completeness, we give example convex reformulations of robust optimization problems for common uncertainty sets, with our reshaped parameters, in the appendices.
+In Section~\ref{sec:intro}, we introduce the notion of the decision-focused set with a motivating example.
+In Section~\ref{sec:learn}, we describe the data-driven algorithm and prove its convergence, and in Section~\ref{sec:guarantees}, provide probabilistic guarantees.
+In Section~\ref{sec:hyper}, we discuss hyperparameter tuning, and in Section~\ref{sec:examples}, present various numerical examples.
+For completeness, we give example convex reformulations of robust optimization problems for common uncertainty sets, with our shaped parameters, in the appendices.